Burlington metropolitan area, Vermont: Media

 Vermont PBS is based in Colchester.

+The CW affiliate WNNE channel 31 is based out of Montpelier but serves the Burlington market.

 Comcast Communications is the city's major cable television service provider.
 Residents within the city limits are also served by municipally owned Burlington Telecom.

 These public access channels are Burlington based: Public-access television VCAM-Channel 15, RETN-Channel 16, and Channel 17.

 Newspapers published in the Burlington metropolitan area include: